UPPMAX/bianca_workshops/docs/extra/pip.md

 !!! tip

     - We HIGHLY recommend using a virtual environment during installation, since this makes it easier to install for different versions of Python.
-    - However you can also create virtual environments on Bianca from downloaded packages, see above
+    - However you can also create virtual environments on Bianca from downloaded packages, see above.

 !!! note